subfuzion/dart-docker-slim/README.md

-## dart-scratch
+## subfuzion/dart:slim

 All the runtime dependencies needed to add to the `scratch` image to run a minimal-sized container for a Dart application.

-The image includes a root certificate authority bundle for TLS (needed for making HTTPS requests).
+The image includes
+* a root certificate authority bundle for TLS (needed for making HTTPS requests)
+* name service / dns support for making HTTP client requests to external hosts

 There are examples under the `examples` directory if you are interested in comparing the time until a server app is listening in a container using either